allefeld/prevalence-permutation/README.md

 The script `prevalenceTest` tests the implementation using smoothed images of cross-validated classification accuracy, derived from the data acquired by Cichy, Chen & Haynes (2011).
 See the subdirectory `cichy-2011-category-smoothedaccuracy` for more information.
 The script can also serve as an example of how to use `prevalence`.

 This software was developed with SPM8 under Matlab R2015a, but later versions should work, too.
-It is released under the terms of the GNU General Public License, version 3 or later; see [LICENSE](LICENSE) for details.
+It is released under the terms of the GNU General Public License, version 3 or later.